mikecrbenton/manufacturer/README.md

 CSC 280 Software Engineering // Final project incorporating: Regular Expressions, JUnit Testing, and MVC

 ## Project Directive:
-The Manufacturer project is a multi-week assignment working in Netbeans IDE to gain a basic understanding of several concepts:
+The Manufacturer project is a multi-week assignment working in Netbeans IDE to gain a basic understanding of several JEE concepts:

 ### Assignment 1:
 The objective of this assignment is gain familiarity with JEE JPA Entity Beans.
 You will create a JEE Entity Bean from a database table in local Netbeans Derby database.
 An *entity bean* is a POJO (Plain Old Java Object) with annotations that represent a business object in a persistant storage mechanism.
 The entity that will be created will represent a MANUFACTURER table in the sample Derby database.